JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/fixtures/transcript.rst

     * Reformat Code

 This file can be in the current directory or any directory up to ``tests``.
+Once copied over, we'll have some missing imports, which we can ask the IDE to help us clean up.
+We now have our test data -- that is, our fixtures -- separate from our tests.

 Back in our Guardian tests, the file is a lot simpler and the tests run fine: